-The Eastern Partnership Civil Society Fellowship programme aims to identify young ambitious/ high-potential/ forward-thinking civil society activists from the EaP region and support the development of their leadership skills, as well as allow them to bring about positive changes in their communities by providing them with resources for targeted activities.
+The Eastern Partnership Civil Society Fellowship Programme aims to identify young ambitious/ high-potential/ forward-thinking civil society activists from the EaP region and support the development of their leadership skills, as well as allow them to bring about positive changes in their communities by providing them with resources for targeted activities.

 Each year 20 talented fellows are selected within the project.
 Fellows receive up to 5,000 EUR to develop their own activities, under the supervision of a mentor or within a certain civil society organisation in the European Union or the EaP region.

-Examples of previous projects include: an audit of public transport and accessibility issues, advocacy on financial crimes, improving the quality of local playgrounds, e-democracy, etc. If you are interested to find out our more about our fellows from 2017-2019, please have a look at their projects here.
+Examples of previous projects include: an audit of public transport and accessibility issues, advocacy on financial crimes, improving the quality of local playgrounds, e-democracy, etc. If you are interested to find out our more about our fellows from 2017-2020, please have a look at their projects here.

 Fellows’ profiles are quite diverse ranging from cultural managers to young lawyers and programmers with civic interests.